-EID is a party to other PFOA lawsuits that do not involve claims for personal injury.
+EID is a party to other PFOA lawsuits involving claims for property damage, medical monitoring and personal injury.
 Defense costs and any future liabilities that may arise out of these lawsuits are subject to the MOU and the cost sharing arrangement disclosed above.
 Under the MOU, fraudulent conveyance claims associated with these matters are not qualified expenses, unless Corteva, Inc. and EID would prevail on the merits of these claims.

 New York.
-EID is a defendant in about 50 lawsuits, including a putative class action, brought by persons who live in and around Hoosick Falls, New York.
-These lawsuits assert claims for medical monitoring, property damage and personal injury based on alleged PFOA releases from manufacturing facilities owned and operated by co-defendants in Hoosick Falls and allege that EID and others supplied some of the materials used at these facilities.
-A court approved settlement was reached between the plaintiffs and the other co-defendants regarding the class action case.
-EID continues to defend itself based on the merits of the case.
+EID is a defendant in about 45 lawsuits, including a putative class action (the "Baker Class Action"), brought by persons who live in and around Hoosick Falls, New York.
+These lawsuits assert claims for medical monitoring, property damage and personal injury based on alleged PFOA releases from manufacturing facilities owned and operated by co-defendants in Hoosick Falls.
+The lawsuits allege that EID and others supplied materials used at these facilities resulting in PFOA air and water contamination.
+A court approved settlement was reached between the plaintiffs and the other co-defendants regarding the Baker Class Action case.
+In September 2022, the class certification of the Baker Class Action was granted, with the court certifying three separate classes consisting of a private well property damage class, a medical monitoring class and a nuisance class.
+EID will challenge the certification, and continue to defend itself on the merits of the case, while seeking an out of court resolution.